← All beaches & hotels

 ⚠️ The 72-Hour Rain Rule

-Even at pristine Hulopoʻe Bay, the DOH recommends waiting 72 hours after heavy rain.
-Lanaiʻs interior ridges can channel runoff to the bay during storms.
-The water clears quickly, but visual inspection is always recommended.
+Even at Hulopoʻe Bay, the DOH recommends waiting 72 hours after heavy rain.
+Lanai’s interior ridges can channel runoff to the bay during storms.
+The water may clear before bacteria risk drops, and there is no routine bacteria test to confirm current conditions.

 Resort Overview